♥ Relief for your baby

 ♥ Latest research...

 Recent research has illustrated the particular benefits for premature infants, children with asthma, diabetes and certain skin disorders.
 Mothers with post-natal depression have achieved closer relationships with their babies through baby massage.
-Cross-cultural studies show that babies who are held, massaged, carried, rocked and breastfed, grow into adults that are less aggressive and violent and are more compassionate and cooperative.
+Cross-cultural studies show that babies who are held, massaged, carried, rocked and breastfed, grow into adults that are less aggressive and violent and are more cooperative.